Manage and Monitor Queries

 Monitor System Vitals

 The system:vitals catalog provides data about the running state and health of the query nodes, such as number of logical cores, active threads, queued threads, CPU utilization, memory usage, network utilization, garbage collection percentage, and so on.
-This information can be very useful to assess the current workload and performance characteristics of a query node.
+This information can be useful to assess the current workload and performance characteristics of a query node.

 Get System Vitals